teusink/Home-Security-by-Pi/README.md

 - Raspberry Pi: https://www.raspberrypi.org/downloads/raspbian/
 - Pi-hole: https://pi-hole.net/ - `sudo curl -sSL https://install.pi-hole.net | bash`
 - OpenVPN: http://www.pivpn.io/ - `sudo curl -L https://install.pivpn.io | bash`
-- xscreensaver: `sudo apt-get install xscreensaver`
+- Various apps through the use of `sudo apt-get install`

 ## Used Informational Sources
 Below is a list of sources online I used in order to come to this repo.
 Thanks for the contributers!